Key facts, deadlines, and compliance requirements for Singapore's InvoiceNow initiative.

 The 5-corner model means businesses interact with the network through their Access Point provider, which handles the technical aspects of sending, receiving, and validating invoices.
 IMDA provides grants to help SMEs cover the costs of adoption, making the transition financially accessible.

 Singapore's penalty framework is focused on government procurement.
 Non-compliant suppliers risk exclusion from government tenders and may face difficulties maintaining procurement relationships.
-Since B2B is largely voluntary, there are no broad B2B-specific penalties β the incentive model relies on grants and procurement advantages rather than fines.
+Since B2B is largely voluntary, there are no broad B2B-specific penalties.
+The incentive model relies on grants and procurement advantages rather than fines.

 Get matched with compliant vendors based on your countries, ERP, and business size.